chelseajohn/Nvidia-DLProf/README.md

 Additionaly in the output log you can see the Expert Systems Feedback.

-## Using a Python Virtual Envirionment to use DLProf Viewer
+## Using a Python Virtual Envirionment to launch DLProf Viewer

 In JUWELS you need to set up a python venv to launch the DLProf Viewer.
 It can be done as follows: